CSC 234 Data Visualization

 - Pasta lab (N104 in the Science & Engineering building)

-- CS Resource room (Steinmetz Hall, 209A, just around the corner from my office)
+- CS Resource room (Steinmetz Hall, 209A, down the hall from my office)

 - Quizzes.
 There are no midterms or final exam for